spyglass-search/docs.spyglass.fyi/src/usage/settings.md

     // By default, Spyglass will only crawl things as specified in your lenses.
 If you want
     // to follow links without regard to those rules, set this to true.
     crawl_external_links: false,
-    // Currently the only telemetry is for bug/error reporting.
+    // Disables sending any telemetry.
+Currently the only telemetry is for bug/error reporting.
     disable_telemetry: false,
+    // Disables launching the application when your computer first boots up.
+    disable_autolaunch: false,
+    // Port that the search daemon runs on.
+Change this if you have another service
+    // already running at this port number.
+    port: 4664
 )
 ```